Glossary

 Admin API

-The Admin API provides a GraphQL interface for developers to interact with services and data on Authgear from their own code or custom application.
+The Admin API provides a GraphQL interface for developers to interact with services and data on Authgear from their own code or a custom application.

 Anonymous Users